Welcome to our website, which is in honour of Allied Veterans and their fallen comrades who served in Greece in World War Two.

 - promote the ongoing work and activities of ‘The Brotherhood of Veterans of The Greek Campaign 1940 to 1941’ for veterans and their families.

-Over 20 years since it was founded by Edwin Horlington MBE, the Brotherhood continues to be very active due to the hard work and dedication of Edwin’s daughter Janet Parkin (formerly Buttery, née Horlington) and our President Frank J Gill (Lance Corporal, Royal Engineers).
+30 years since it was founded by Edwin Horlington MBE, The Brotherhood continues to be very active due to the hard work and dedication of Edwin’s daughter Janet Parkin (formerly Buttery, née Horlington) and, until recently, our President Frank J Gill (Lance Corporal, Royal Engineers).

 The 1941 Greek Campaign has been commemorated with a memorial service, attended by veterans and their families from the UK, in Kalamata in May every year since 1994.
 We also hold an annual service at the National Memorial Arboretum in the UK every September.

 Sharing veterans’ stories in the 80th anniversary year

 Our Archive is now available to view on our website.
 For every veteran listed we provide a summary record.
 For others, we also have a copy of their POW questionnaire/debrief.
 For the rest, we have a comprehensive story including Pre-Greece, Greek Campaign, Post-Greece and sometimes a Post Script about life after the war.
 In honour of the 80th anniversary year, we are publishing a series of posts featuring different veterans.

 This week we are pleased to feature Jane Pugh.
 Jane was a Nursing Sister with the 26th British Military Hospital in Athens.
 Jane arrived in Greece in November 1940 and was there until April 1941, when she was evacuated from Megara to Crete and then on to Egypt.
 Jane joined the Territorial Army Nursing Service (TANS) in 1938 and went on to serve with Queen Alexandra’s Imperial Military Nursing Service (QAIMNS) throughout the war as a Lieutenant.
 Here is an extract from her story: